-The Paradox of Thrift states that increased savings in the short term can reduce savings or rather the ability to save in the long term.
+The Paradox of Thrift is the theory that increased savings in the short term can reduce savings, or rather the ability to save, in the long term.
 The Paradox of Thrift arises out of the Keynesian notion of an aggregate demand-driven economy.

 An increase in the rate of saving reduces consumption in the economy which, in turn, reduces total output (via Keynesian consumption).
 According to British economist John Maynard Keynes, when people save during a recession, the level of consumer spending decreases, which eventually slows down economic growth.

 Background of the Paradox of Thrift

 In 1936, Keynes wrote a controversial book called “The General Theory of the Economy” in which he declared that spending and investment in the economy were the keys to increasing economic growth.
 He believed that the level of output and employment did not rely on the capacity of production, but rather on the decisions taken by individuals in society to spend and invest their money.
 Additionally, it was the role of the central bank to reduce interest rates and encourage greater investment.

 In congruence with spending in the economy, Keynes also said that saving money would reduce the amount of money that people spend and invest.
 The resulting loss of business would cause high unemployment and eventually, lower economic growth.
 He called it the “Paradox of Thrift.”

 Keynes did not view saving as its own entity but rather as an excess of what is spent.
 Investment is the acquisition of capital goods.
 While consumption of goods and services helps increase national aggregate income, saving is just an element of income that leaked out of the circular flow of income.
 The economist defined saving with the formula S = Y(1–t) – C. That is, savings is a part of the income that is taken out of total consumption.